 On making contact, Mr L’s siblings were massively shocked and overjoyed to hear the news of their brother’s location, as they did not know where he was, let alone whether he was okay.

 The family immediately made the trip from Ireland to London to spend time with their brother.
-Both the resident and his family were overwhelmed at being given the opportunity to be back together, which they had never considered possible.
+Both Mr L and his family were overwhelmed at being given the opportunity to be back together, which they had never considered possible.
 They were able to create everlasting memories, whilst giving our resident his final happiness.
 This reunion was absolutely heart-warming to witness and gave us great gratification in the role we play.

 We wanted to share this story as a prompt to everyone out there who has the ability to better the lives of those they care for.